 As a class, organise an event or fundraising initiative - using the pupils' gifts - to help feed more children with Mary's Meals.
 Contact Mary's Meals on info@marysmeals.org for advice and free fundraising resources.

-It costs just £19.15 to feed a child with Mary's Meals every day for a school year.
+with Mary's Meals every day for a school year.

 Your class can change the lives of hungry children by holding your very own fundraiser!